 Whether your team is generating, rotating or destroying encryption keys, Cloud KMS is hosted on Google Cloud Platform to make your key management smoother and more controlled.
 It’s also integrated with Cloud Identity and Access Management (Cloud IAM) and Cloud Audit Logging, giving you the ability to manage permissions for individual keys and monitor usage – a vital security measure.

 Hardware Two-Factor Authentication

 A third new feature concerns two-factor authentication options for G Suite and Google Cloud Platform users.
 Your administrators can now require the use of a hardware token as an extra layer of protection.
 While codes sent via SMS are still widely used, hardware options are considered safer and almost impossible for attackers to overcome.
 Mandating the use of a token such as a Yubikey secure login is another step toward a stronger defense shield of your perimeter.

-Security is the baseline of productive technology – and now G Suite and Google Cloud Platform users will benefit from stronger protection in addition to other Google advantages.
+Security is the baseline of productive technology – and now G Suite and Google Cloud Platform users will benefit from stronger protection with redacted data in addition to other Google advantages.